projectdiscovery/nuclei-templates/http/osint/user-enumeration/README.md

 ## Usage

-The templates within the `osint` directory are **self-contained** and do NOT require URLs as input because the OSINT templates have pre-defined static URLs.
+The templates within the `u` directory are **self-contained** and do NOT require URLs as input because the OSINT templates have pre-defined static URLs.
 Each template in this directory expects the user(name), email, or phone number or list of it to be supplied as input using the `V`/`var` flag through the Nuclei engine.

 ```bash
 # Running OSINT templates against a single user to test